-A key assumption that is integrated into the technology characterization database that forms the basis of the technology selection process is the incorporation of the equipment efficiency standards described in the Energy Policy Act of 1992 (EPACT).
+A key assumption that is integrated into the technology characterization database that forms the basis of the technology selection process is the incorporation of the equipment efficiency standards described in the Energy Policy Act of 1992 (EPACT92), the Energy Policy Act of 2005 (EPACT05), and in the Energy Independence and Security Act of 2007 (EISA07).
 In addition, residential-type equipment used in commercial buildings, such as room air conditioners, are subject to provisions contained in the National Appliance Energy Conservation Act of 1987 (NAECA).
 This is modeled in the database by ensuring that all available choices for equipment covered by these laws meet the required efficiency levels.
-As DOE continues to promulgate and update efficiency standards under EPACT and NAECA, changes are modeled by the elimination of noncompliant equipment choices and introduction of compliant equipment choices by the year the new standards take effect.
+As the Department of Energy continues to promulgate and update efficiency standards under EPACT92, EPACT05, EISA07, and NAECA, changes are modeled by the elimination of noncompliant equipment choices and introduction of compliant equipment choices by the year the new standards take effect.
 Through this database, the Commercial Module is able to model equipment efficiency legislation as it continues to evolve.